JwongtheCodyBoy/Where_did_we_go_wrong/README.md

 - Backspace to remove first loaded movent

-- Enemy will chase you 2 squares for any turns less than 3 and 3 squares for 3 or more loaded movements
+- Enemy will chase you 2 squares for any movements less than 3 and 3 squares for 3 or more loaded movements

 - Limited amount of battery on flash light, 8 moves on full charge